About the TLS Extension Server Name Indication (SNI)

 Next, in the NameVirtualHost directive list your server's public IP address, *:443, or other port you're using for SSL (see example below).

 Then point the SSLCertificateFile, SSLCertificateKeyFile, and SSLCertificateChainFile to the locations of the certificate files for each website as shown below:

-If you have a Wildcard or UC certificate all of the websites using the same certificate need to reference the same IP address in the VirtualHost IP address:443 section like in the example below:
+If you have a Wildcard or Multi-Domain SSL Certificate all of the websites using the same certificate need to reference the same IP address in the VirtualHost IP address:443 section like in the example below:

 <VirtualHost 192.168.1.1:443> ServerName www.domain.com DocumentRoot /var/www/ SSLEngine on SSLCertificateFile /path/to/your_domain_name.crt SSLCertificateKeyFile /path/to/your_private.key SSLCertificateChainFile /path/to/DigiCertCA.crt </VirtualHost>